OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-04-30-day-of-rest.md

 * Journal, meditate, play guitar
 * Sell some shit to get rid of unused items... this will help fund my replacement bicycle if insurance doesn't cover it
-* Rework my calisthenics routine to start progressing to harder movements (muscle ups, tucks, unsupported planche pushups, more handstands, L-sits, etc.)
+* Rework my calisthenics routine to start progressing to harder movements (muscle-ups, tucks, unsupported planche pushups, more handstands, L-sits, etc.)
 * I'm considering moving in a year...
 I have some life stuff that needs time to resolve here first as well as I need my own break.
 After that -- moving in a year gives me time to visit places now (since I have a few locations), plan moving ~6 months before, and then doing it.
 I need a bigger, different city -- get away from my past and some of the influences here.
 * Start some dating app profiles to join purgatory
 * Redo macros/diets...
 I've been eating better (from say a year ago) where I eat less overall but more protein.
 I've continued to lose fat and gain muscle (very slowly, but progress is progress).
-I want to "lock-in" these hard-won gains.
-As of today, I am 158.8lbs at 11% BF (per fat caliper -- which even if it's wrong I have progress of my skinfold widths going lower).
+I want to "lock in" these hard-won gains.
+As of today, I am 158.8 lbs at 11% BF (per fat caliper -- which even if it's wrong I have progress of my skinfold widths going lower).

 ---